-The present membership of the Board is set out on page 2.
+The present membership of the Board of the Company is set out on page 2.

 Directors' responsibilities in respect of the financial statements

 Company law requires the directors to prepare financial statements for each financial year, which present fairly the financial position, financial performance and cash flows of the Cell.
 In preparing those financial statements, the directors are required to: